DavidMertz/LanguagePractice/README.md

 greatly now that several other languages have that same optimization.

 Haskell uses the `-threaded` option, but discovers only a little bit of parallelism.
-However, working out the optimizations in the algorithm will likely make much more difference than more parallelism.
+Implementing the same algorithmic optimizations as in other languages, brings Haskell within 2x of the fastest; only TypeScript remains an extreme outlier.

 Julia was relatively easy to parallelize, and in that case, parallelism brought the performance from dreadful to mediocre.
+The algorithmic improvements were much more important.

 The Rust version now has a switch  between the unmaintained `rust-crypto` library which is substantially faster and the "official" `RustCrypto` one.